Zoom founder and CEO Eric Yuan will speak at Disrupt 2020 – TechCrunch

 And thus, Zoom was born.

 Zoom launched in 2011 and quickly became one of the biggest teleconferencing platforms in the world, competing with the likes of Google and Cisco.
-The company has investors like Emergence, Horizon Ventures, and Sequoia, and ultimately filed to go public in 2019.
+The company has investors like Emergence, Horizon Ventures and Sequoia, and ultimately filed to go public in 2019.

 With some of the most reliable video conferencing software on the market, a tiered pricing structure that’s friendly to average users and massive enterprises alike, and a lively ecosystem of apps and bots on the Zoom App Marketplace, Zoom was well poised to be a public company.
-In fact, Zoom popped 81 percent in its first day of trading on the Nasdaq, garnering a valuation of $16 billion at the time.
+In fact, Zoom popped 81% in its first day of trading on the Nasdaq, garnering a valuation of $16 billion at the time.

 But few could have prepared the company for the explosive growth it would see in 2020.

-The coronavirus pandemic necessitated access to a reliable and user-friendly video conferencing software for everyone, not just companies moving to remote work.
-People used Zoom for family dinners, cocktail hours with friends, first dates, and religious gatherings.
+The coronavirus pandemic necessitated access to reliable and user-friendly video conferencing software for everyone, not just companies moving to remote work.
+People used Zoom for family dinners, cocktail hours with friends, first dates and religious gatherings.

 In fact, Zoom reported 300 million daily active participants in April.